 Castor and Pollux Natural Ultramix Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Castor and Pollux Natural Ultramix product line includes two dry dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Castor and Pollux Natural Ultramix product line includes 1 dry dog food, a recipe claimed to meet AAFCO nutrient guidelines for adult maintenance.

 Castor and Pollux Natural Ultramix Adult